colonelborkmundus/tmtm/README.md

 Please consider me the weird dictionary person, if you will.

+I _am_ working on this -- this repo just isn't as synced as I would like it to be.
+Please check out my PRs and/or forks to individual projects in the meantime.
+They're higher on my priority list.
+(Proxmark3, Flipper-Xtreme)

 ## Experimental f0 Builds
 Work in progress.
 This is mainly a dictionary project, after all.
 Check out the cool kid forks.